true3dco/splashgen/README.md

 ### Opting out of analytics

-By default, splasgen sites contain a simple analytics snippet that helps us determine usage. **We explicitly opt-out of tracking any personally identifiable information, and only track the site's host name.** As a free and open-source product, it's important that we're able to measure usage of splashgen in order to continue to invest in its development.
+By default, splashgen sites contain a simple analytics snippet that helps us determine usage. **We explicitly opt-out of tracking any personally identifiable information, and only track the site's host name.** As a free and open-source product, it's important that we're able to measure usage of splashgen in order to continue to invest in its development.